section-engineering-education/engineering-education/articles/bottom-navigation-bar-in-android/index.md

 ### Bottom Navigation Bar in Android Applications.
-This article goes through how integrate a Bottom Navigation View.
-We will use a Navigation Component to add the Navigation Views in Android Applications.
+This article goes through how integrate a `Bottom Navigation View`.
+We will use a `Navigation Component` to add the Navigation Views in an Android applications.

 ### Introduction
-A **Bottom Navigation View** navigation tool enables users to explore and change to different views in an application. **Navigation Component** is a set of libraries developed by Google to manage complex navigation functions like animations, transitions, etc. Bottom Navigation View makes applications more user-friendly during navigation.
+A **Bottom Navigation View** navigation tool enables users to explore and change to different views in an application.
+A **Navigation Component** is a set of libraries developed by Google to manage complex navigation functions like animations, transitions, etc. Bottom Navigation View makes applications more user-friendly during navigation.
 Before 2017, navigation to different fragments in an application used Fragment transactions.
 For applications with many fragments, writing fragment transactions became tedious.
-In 2017, Google developed the Navigation Component, which made the navigation process more manageable.
+Google developed the Navigation Component, which made the navigation process more manageable.
 Selecting a Bottom Navigation View icon enables users to switch to a selected view or refresh an active view.
 We use a Bottom Navigation View when an application has the following: We use a Bottom Navigation View when an application has the following:

 * Three to five views.
 * Views that need direct access.